Mr-Guilherme/portfolio/README-DEPLOY.md

 3. **HTTPS issues**: Ensure domain is properly verified in GitHub settings

 ### Required Dependencies
-- `terser`: Added for production builds with minification
 - All dev dependencies properly configured in package.json
 - pnpm-lock.yaml must be committed to repository